sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.md

 User basis matrix:
 [  1   0  -1 -a3  -1   0   1  a3]
 [  0   1  a3   1   0  -1 -a3  -1])
+]
  }}}

-    *  Complex eigenvalues (of digraphs) previously were missing their imaginary parts.
-This bug has been fixed as part of this ticket.
+ Complex eigenvalues (of digraphs) previously were missing their imaginary parts.
+This issue has been fixed as part of the improvement in calculating graph eigenvalues.

 == Graphics ==